constanxe/shopping-cart/README.md

 - calculates total price of cart

-## Available Scripts
+## Setup

-In the project directory, you can run:
+In the project directory, run `npm i` to install the dependencies.\
+Therafter, you can run:

 ### `npm start`